Gurdeep Singh Shahpini

 Gurdeep Singh Shahpini is an Indian politician from the Sangaria Assembly constituency in Rajasthan.
 He is a member of the 15th Assembly of Rajasthan as a Bharatiya Janata Party member.

 Political career

 Gurdeep Singh started his political career in the 2008 Rajasthan Legislative Assembly election from Sangaria constituency, losing with 28212 (20.04%) votes.

-In 2013, he again contested the Rajasthan Legislative Assembly elections from Sangria constituency in which he finished third with 40,994 (23.58%) votes.
+In 2013, he again contested the Rajasthan Legislative Assembly elections from Sangaria constituency in which he finished third with 40,994 (23.58%) votes.

 In 2018, he again contested the Rajasthan Legislative Assembly election from Sangaria constituency, winning with 99064 (49.37%) votes.